 The Trustees shall require that a clause to the same effect as clause 4.11 of this Deed be included in the constitution of every Asset Holding Company or Fishing Enterprise or any subsidiary of any of them.

-Appointment and removal of Custodian Trustee: The Trustees may at any time by deed appoint any appropriate corporation to be the custodian trustee of the Trust Fund, or any part of the Trust Fund, upon the terms of this Deed or any further terms as the Trustees may decide, and for the avoidance of doubt the custodian trustee must when exercising its powers act in accordance with this Deed.
-The Trustees may at any time by deed revoke any such appointment or otherwise act pursuant to the provisions of section 50 of the Trustee Act 1956.
+Appointment and removal of Custodian Trustee: The Trustees may at any time by deed appoint any appropriate corporation to be the custodian trustee of the Trust Fund, or any part of the Trust Fund, upon the terms of this Deed or any further terms as the Trustees may decide, or otherwise to act pursuant to the provisions of section 67 of the Trusts Act 2019, and for the avoidance of doubt the custodian trustee must when exercising its powers act in accordance with this Deed.
+The Trustees may at any time by deed revoke any such appointment.

 Incorporation: